 • In a bowl, mix together all the ingredients for the Garlic Chive Mayo sauce.

 • Slice your New York Strip Roast and serve with the Garlic Chive Mayo.
+There's no need to rest the roast again since it's already rested before the sear.
 Enjoy!

 Derek Wolf